OpenEvalProject/evals/manuscripts/elife-97511/v1/manuscript.md

 ### Affiliations

 1. Fujian Provincial Key Laboratory of Agroecological Processing and Safety Monitoring Fuzhou China
-2. https://ror.org/01pn91c28 Agricultural College, Anhui Science and Technology University Chuzhou China
+2. Agricultural College, Anhui Science and Technology University Chuzhou China ([ROR:01pn91c28](https://ror.org/01pn91c28))
-3. https://ror.org/019bev041 State Key Laboratory of Proteomics, Beijing Proteome Research Center, National Center for Protein Sciences (Beijing), Beijing Institute of Lifeomics Beijing China
+3. State Key Laboratory of Proteomics, Beijing Proteome Research Center, National Center for Protein Sciences (Beijing), Beijing Institute of Lifeomics Beijing China ([ROR:019bev041](https://ror.org/019bev041))
-4. https://ror.org/04kx2sy84 Key Laboratory of Crop Ecology and Molecular Physiology (Fujian Agriculture and Forestry University), Fujian Province University Fuzhou China
+4. Key Laboratory of Crop Ecology and Molecular Physiology (Fujian Agriculture and Forestry University), Fujian Province University Fuzhou China ([ROR:04kx2sy84](https://ror.org/04kx2sy84))
-5. https://ror.org/018yw5541 Key Laboratory of Marine Biotechnology of Fujian Province, Institute of Oceanology, Fujian Agriculture and Forestry University Fuzhou China
+5. Key Laboratory of Marine Biotechnology of Fujian Province, Institute of Oceanology, Fujian Agriculture and Forestry University Fuzhou China ([ROR:018yw5541](https://ror.org/018yw5541))

 † Corresponding author

 ## Abstract

-Protein N Ɛ -lysine acetylation (Kac) modifications play crucial roles in diverse physiological and pathological functions in cells.
-In prokaryotic cells, there are only two types of lysine deacetylases (KDACs) that are Zn 2+ - or NAD + -dependent.
-In this study, we reported a protein, AhCobQ, in Aeromonas hydrophila ATCC 7966 that presents NAD + - and Zn 2+ -independent KDAC activity.
+Protein NƐ-lysine acetylation (Kac) modifications play crucial roles in diverse physiological and pathological functions in cells.
+In prokaryotic cells, there are only two types of lysine deacetylases (KDACs) that are Zn2+- or NAD+-dependent.
+In this study, we reported a protein, AhCobQ, in Aeromonas hydrophila ATCC 7966 that presents NAD+- and Zn2+-independent KDAC activity.
 Furthermore, its KDAC activity is located in an unidentified domain (from 195 to 245 aa).
 Interestingly, AhCobQ has no homology with current known KDACs, and no homologous protein was found in eukaryotic cells.
 A protein substrate analysis showed that AhCobQ has specific protein substrates in common with other known KDACs, indicating that these KDACs can dynamically co-regulate the states of Kac proteins.
 Microbiological methods employed in this study affirmed AhCobQ’s positive regulation of isocitrate dehydrogenase (ICD) enzymatic activity at the K388 site, implicating AhCobQ in the modulation of bacterial enzymatic activities.
 In summary, our findings present compelling evidence that AhCobQ represents a distinctive type of KDAC with significant roles in bacterial biological functions.

 ## Introduction